ceford/cefjdemos-data-jdm-help-en/articles/site/site-control-panel.md

 #### System panel

 - **Global Checkin**
-  Check-in of all currently pending or locked items.
+  Check in currently pending or locked items.
-- **Cache** Deletes all Cache files from the cache folders, including current ones, from your web server.
+- **Cache** Delete Cache files from the cache folders, including current ones.
 - **Global Configuration**
-  The global configuration has parameters that, when adjusted, will effect your entire Joomla site.
-This makes the Global Configuration perhaps one of the most important areas in your Joomla Backend.
-Here you can change many options including, but certainly not limited to:
-  Time Zone, Language, Server Configurations, Session settings, and Meta Data.
+  The global configuration page has parameters that affect the entire Joomla site.
+This makes the Global Configuration perhaps one of the most important areas in the Joomla Backend.
+Here many options can be changed, including, but not limited to Time Zone, Language, Server Configuration, Session settings and Meta Data.

 ## Tips